Chow Yun-Fat: The King of Cool

-Movie fans universally agree that Chow Yun-Fat is one of the definitive Asian male leads, right up there alongside popular western counterparts like Marlon Brando, James Dean and Alain Delon.
+Movie fans all over the world universally agree that Chow Yun-Fat is one of the definitive Asian male leads, right up there alongside western counterparts like Marlon Brando, James Dean and Alain Delon.
 He captured the look, style and voice of a whole generation and redefined the image of the iconically cool hero.
 Chow also starred in the classic 'heroic bloodshed' movies that launched the international career of John Woo and peppered the bullet-holes of Hong Kong action forever on the face of cinema.

 His acting career started when his application was accepted for an actor trainee course at the famous TVB television station.
 He subsequently signed a three year contract with the studio and began his acting career appearing in popular soap operas which made him a household name with a domestic TV audience.
 One of his first major hits was The Bund, a period drama about a gangster in 1930s Shanghai.
 The series became one of the most popular Hong Kong television series of all time and spawned various sequels and spin-offs, including two feature films and two complete series remakes.